zhongguojie1998/CSOmap/CSOmap.R/README.md

 We have tested this package on these platforms:

-Mac Os: R 3.6.0.
+Mac OS 10.15.5: R 3.6.0

+We recommend install plotly and ggplot2 for visualization, please install it via

+    install.packages(c('plotly', 'ggplot2'))

-You don't have to install anything, but you need to run the code under folder CSOmap.R/
+You need to run the code under folder CSOmap.R/

 ======== Demo ========

 We have provided a demo dataset, to run it:

+(0). unzip this gz file data/demo/TPM.txt.gz

-(1). change your R current working directory to CSOmap_R/ (on Code Ocean, the name is code/)
+(1). change your R current working directory to CSOmap_R/ (on Code Ocean, the name is code/) and source the raw code:

+    source('CSOmap.R')

 (2). type a single line of code:

-    runme('demo');
+    CSOmap('demo')

 It will take about 5 minutes to run.